artificialarea/william-setstatespear/README.md

 # William Setstatespear

-This is a sample project used for education of React Router.
+This is a sample project used for education of React Router: https://courses.thinkful.com/react-v1/checkpoint/14#making-routes-dynamic

 The code is organised into different branches which have progressively more complexity.